KatelynGreene/KatelynGreeneWebsite_Archived/content/authors/admin/_index.md

 +++

-I'm a 2nd year PhD student at both Virginia Tech and Wake Forest University.
-My research interests are at the intersection of bio-inspired design, biomechanics, and computer science.
+I'm a second year PhD student at both Virginia Tech and Wake Forest University studying the changes in the bone and muscle of astronaut spines with long duration spaceflight.
+I'm also interested in scientific communication and K-12 STEM outreach.

-I also enjoy rollerblading, hiking, and pretty much anything else that involves being outside!
+When not in lab, I enjoy rollerblading, hiking, and pretty much anything else that involves being outside!